Ancestral Lineage Healing Intensive

 A number of spaces are available at further reduced pricing.
 These spaces are especially for working class Spanish people and those who experience some form of systemic oppression and marginalization in ways that also impact financial means (e.g., recent immigrants from less economically developed countries).
 Please don’t hesitate to ask us (in English or Spanish) if you need this reduction to join; accessibility is a core value of our organization.
 You can apply for these spaces here: Application for Assisted Registration.

 Daniel Foor, PhD

-Dr. Foor is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
+Daniel is a doctor of psychology, experienced ritualist, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
 He is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has learned from teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
 Daniel is passionate about training aspiring leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
-He currently lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+He lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+Learn More